-Temple Grandin Explains Why It’s Necessary to Pull ASD Children Out of Their Comfort Zone
+Temple Grandin Says It’s Necessary to Get ASD Children Out of Comfort Zones, Encourage Growth

 A new autism book, The Loving Push, encourages parents to gently and lovingly nudge children on the spectrum to perform activities outside their comfort zone.